bl4ckm0r3/timed-promise/README.md

 ## Basic Usage
-It works like a normal promise, only it accepts a time (in ms) and a promise as an input.
+It works like a normal promise, only it accepts a time (in ms) and a promise/jQuery Deferred as an input.

+#### Ember.RSVP.Promise
 ```javascript
 let prom = new Ember.RSVP.Promise((resolve, reject) =>{
   Ember.run.later(function() {